florza/contests-engine/README.md

 - Separated result params in a new field, moved 'points' object from ctype_params to result_params
 - Field userdata in all tables

-## Next Steps
+## Next Step
-- Use graphiti namespace to centrally define the /api/v1 prefix, delete module / namespace definitions used so far in controllers and in routes.rb
-- Replace public_columns by resource definitions
-- Try ActionCable to push contest changes to connected clients
 - Prevent some updates:
     - Participant add/delete or ctype update only after delete draw
     - No match update (or no winner update?) after following match has been played (with editable field or as a computed field in resource?)
     - No draw with played matches
+- Try ActionCable to push contest changes to connected clients
+- Use graphiti namespace to centrally define the /api/v1 prefix, delete module / namespace definitions used so far in controllers and in routes.rb.
+(Or keep it as it is to make it easier to support additional versions in the same app?)
+- Adapt signin/up/out and refresh to versioning and jsonapi standard
 - Create draw with seed list (complete draw, overwrites previous):
     1. Seed #1 to the top
     2. Seed #2 to the bottom